Alexandra Owen brings antiques to life as she talks to Sarah Gubbins about using historic pieces in 21st century homes.

 Walking through Belgravia to meet Alexandra Owen, I am impressed by the magnificent architecture of the buildings lining the street.
 I find myself weaving as I gawk up at them.
 "I'm wearing an orange coat", says Alex on the phone, and I spot her.

 I ask Alex how she found her way into the Interior Design business.
 "I completely fell into it.
 A friend recommended the job to me.
 I'd always loved the creative arts but had this stifled at school.
 It wasn't until I walked through the door that I knew I'd found my niche.
-A lot of people hear sounds or music when they think but I see and speak in colors, everything to me is a colour."
+A lot of people hear sounds or music when they think but I see and speak in colours, everything to me is a colour."

 Alex grew up between Florida and the U.K, while her family were raised in Africa.
 She spent one year training at Parson's Design School in New York which focuses on using space effectively.
 I ask Alex what is the most crucial element of design.
 She doesn't hesitate; "It's got to be functional.
 It has to work as a home.
 After the space, lighting is seriously key.
 Without that, you aren't able to appreciate anything else.
 These days you can get some pretty awful light.
 It totally off balances anything that you have considered properly".